krefikk/yingyang/README.md

 Only Java.
 No external library used.

 # Usage
-Open a command prompt window and go to the directory where you downloaded the ying yang.
+Open a command prompt window and go to the directory where you downloaded the Ying Yang:
 ```
 javac Interface.java
 ```